marcosmolla/pathways_cultural_adaptation/README.md

 The following files are found in the `model/` folder

-* `run.jl` initates julia simulations after loading methods from `methods.jl` and the job array specific parameters from `main.jl`
+* `run.jl` initiates julia simulations after loading methods from `methods.jl` and the job array specific parameters from `main.jl`
-* `summariseFiles_rout.R` opens all `*.Rdata` files from the output directory, summarises values, returns a summary file into the working directory (with the current setting it will create three files one with a general summary, one withj a record of all the individual repertoires, and one with all the time series data)
+* `summariseFiles_rout.R` opens all `*.Rdata` files from the output directory, summarises values, and returns a summary file into the working directory (with the current setting it will create three files one with a general summary, one with a record of all the individual repertoires, and one with all the time series data)

 The `figures/` folder contains `R` code to generate the figures of the main text.